sebamacchia/gitCheatSheet/readme.md

 git remote add origin https://github.com/sebamacchia/gitCheatSheet.git git push -u origin master
 …or import code from another repository
-You can initialize this repository with code from a Subversion, Mercurial, or TFS project.
+You can initialize this repository with code from a Subversion, Mercurial, or TFS project..